 Arriving at the Winspear

 Entering the Winspear: The building will open 90 minutes prior to performance time.
-Volunteers will greet you outside the building and assist with social distancing as you prepare to enter.
+Volunteers will greet you outside the building and assist with security screening as you prepare to enter.
 AT&T Performing Arts Center prohibits all firearms on the premises, including licensed open and concealed carry (Texas Penal Code 30.06 & 30.07) and unlicensed carry (Texas Penal Code 30.05).
 The Center will employ new security measures during live events, including touchless walk-through security scanners and bag checks.
 Please plan to arrive early so you have ample time.

 Masks Required: As mentioned above, masks are required to enter the building, while moving about and seated, regardless of vaccination status.
 Please be sure that masks cover both your mouth and nose and fit securely under your chin.
 There are no medical exceptions.
 If you refuse to wear a mask, you will be asked to leave.
 Gaiters, bandanas, and vented masks are discouraged.

 Box Office: All patrons will have their tickets scanned before entering the building.
 We are making every effort to make our events paperless and recommend that you have your e-ticket with a barcode available for scanning.
-Print-at-Home tickets will also be accepted.
+Printed and hardcopy tickets will also be accepted.
 If you cannot locate your tickets and require a reprint, we can assist you at the Box Office.
 Please purchase tickets in advance of the event to minimize contact at the Box Office.
 Cash will not be accepted.

 Coat Check and Assisted Listening Devices are available in the Concierge and Accessibility area in the east lobby.
 Devices are sanitized after each use.